n4x0r/n4x0r.github.io/_posts/2020-03-03-Deobfuscation_1.md

     - Control Flow Flattening

 We will be discussing each of these techniques on a conceptual level, although we will be also covering practical examples.
-The purpose of this article is to cristalize concepts instead of being a strict technical reference, although further technical reading will be linked all troughout the article along with practical implementations on how to remediate some of these techniques.
+The purpose of this article is to crystallize concepts instead of being a strict technical reference, although further technical reading will be linked all throughout the article along with practical implementations on how to remediate some of these techniques.

 <br/>
 ## Unreachable/Dead Code, Constant Unfolding and Instruction Substitution

-In this section we will be covering 3 different transformations which have a close correlation between one another, and consequently a similar apporach for circumvention.
+In this section we will be covering 3 different transformations which have a close correlation between one another, and consequently a similar approach for circumvention.

 - **Unreachable Code**: is defined as inserted code into a target application which is never going to be executed, serving the purpose of an unexpensive way of distracting the analyst for a few minutes. an example of Junk code is the following: